Open-Research-Program/HCOE/2022 Summer Targets.md

 3. Each Champion generates a summary explanation with resources and references to share and discuss with the group.
 4. Create a Medium post that is a 3-5 minute read on your practical framework and post to this github repo and encourage others to add to the community effort.

-__Milestone No. 4 Note: Posting it on Medium will make it searchable on google for others to find and use.
-An open science principle to make your learnings open to all to find, use, build upon (including repudiation).  __

 # Whats next
 1. Standardize the 1-hour Call format
 2. Be a Champion of two Topic Concepts and create a practical framework for subtopic
-3. Ask Questions, announce updates, and poll the community via the [discussion board](https://github.com/Open-Research-Program/HCOE/discussions)
+3. Leverage the Community via the [discussion board](https://github.com/Open-Research-Program/HCOE/discussions)
-4. Upload your framework to the Githup Repository
+4. Upload your findings to Github
-5. Publish a digestable explaination of your framework for others to find, test, and use.
+5. Create a digestable explaination of your findings and publish it on Medium.

 ## 1. Standardize the 1-hour Call format
 Call format moving forward